 One of my favorite teaching practices is my annual retreat.
 My next retreat in 2021 will be at a rustic center nestled in a Redwood forest along the Californian coast.
 The 2020 retreat in May was canceled because of the Coronavirus.
 See retreats.

-has been involved in spiritual and healing practices most of his adult life, dating back to the early 1970’s.
-He has been studying qigong for over 25 years, including four study trips to China.
-His main qigong teacher is Master Wan Sujian from Beijing’s Bagua Xundao Gong Qigong Center.
-He is certified as a Senior Qigong Teacher by Master Wan.
-Shifu Michael is also a Certified Qigong Teacher, or Senior Teacher (Level 4-highest) by the National Qigong Association, and has led workshops at their annual conferences for the past ten years (see my certificate from the NQA on my Qigong Certification page.)
+I have been involved in spiritual and healing practices most of my adult life, dating back to the early 1970s.
+I have been studying Qigong for over 25 years, including four study trips to China.
+My main qigong teacher is Master Wan Sujian from Beijing’s Bagua Xundao Gong Qigong Center.
+He certified me as a Senior Qigong Teacher back in 2006.
+I am also a Certified Qigong Teacher, or Senior Teacher (Level 4-highest) by the National Qigong Association, and have led workshops at their annual conferences for the past ten years (see my certificate from the NQA on my Qigong Certification page.)
 I have taught students locally in Sebastopol, CA where I live, and nationally and internationally through my distance Qigong and Daoist studies programs.

 Books by Shifu Michael

 All five books are available on amazon.com and they include Kindle versions.

 A Daoist Grows In The Heart: Journals Of A Modern-Day Western Daoist Priest.
 This journal series started in 2013 when I put together my first journal.
 My original intentions were to offer practical advice on what it means to be a modern-day western Daoist priest.
 One book led to another, and now this 600-page book which is a composite of my first three books (topics include qigong, circle walking, food cures, Daoist meditation, mysticism, solitude, and silence, and more.)
 Plus a 4th book on Bigu fasting, Daoist longevity practices, Catholic mystical prayer, including the meaning of how a Daoist grows in the heart.